 In contrast, when top management consistently sets the right example by embodying and encouraging values-based behaviours and systems, startups can remain on solid ground.
 Said values are usually established around key principles like creating transparency, righting their wrongs, delivering sustainable results, clarifying expectations, practising accountability, and listening first.
 They must be used to create, monitor, and evaluate ethical crisis communications.

 One could argue that the work environment is ripe for abuse due to the rising unemployment rates and sub-standard working conditions in many African countries.
-South Africa’s unemployment rate is at the top of the list with 33.9%, followed by Nigeria with 33% and Djibouti with 28.40%.
-Workers across Africa struggle with little or no pay, poor social security, and no systemic application of labour laws.
+South Africa’s unemployment rate is at the top of the list with 33.9%, followed by Nigeria with 33%

 On the one hand, African tech startups are making rapid and great moves in creating new models of employment with remote & flexible work, hip offices, and global-standard perks.
 However, on the other, there are still a lot of discrepancies between the perceived image of the tech world and the work environment employees sometimes have to endure.
 Moreover, with credible public databases being nearly nonexistent, there is a lot of opacity around tech startup revenues and governance in Africa.
 According to AVCA, close to 48% of VC deals made in 2020 on the continent were either partially or entirely undisclosed, making it more difficult to assess the size of tech companies and how they afford to compensate their workforce.
 Unknown investors are also harder to pinpoint, as they can also constitute sound advisory boards to rising startups.